-Dan is a litigator who regularly appears before the courts and administrative tribunals of British Columbia.
-He acts for clients from a diverse range of fields and industries with an emphasis on construction litigation, media and defamation law, and assisting licensees in the hospitality industry.
+Dan is an trial lawyer who regularly appears before the courts and administrative tribunals of British Columbia.
+He has experience in the Supreme Court of Canada.
+He acts for clients from a diverse range of fields and industries with an emphasis on construction litigation, media and defamation law, and assisting licensees in the hospitality sector.

 He is actively involved in British Columbia’s dynamic hospitality and liquor manufacturing industries.
 He writes an award-winning blog Alcohol & Advocacy, and advises clients on British Columbia’s liquor laws and regulations.

 He is also a member of the Law Society of Yukon, and has experience in the Federal Court and Federal Court of Appeal acting on behalf of tribunals in judicial review proceedings.

 Dan is the host of the podcast Under Reserve, a show about law and law enforcement.

 In the community Dan has been active with Covenant House, the Vancouver Street Soccer League and the Vancouver Bar Association.
 More recently he has been involved with fundraising efforts for Cops for Cancer.
 He grew up in Dartmouth, Nova Scotia.

 - Called to the Bar of the Yukon Territory, 2019

 - Called to the British Columbia Bar, 2012

 - Bachelor of Arts (Hons.), St. Francis Xavier University, 2008

 Canadian Law Blog Awards 2016 - Finalist Best Practitioner Blog Alcohol & Advocacy